xmos/xcore_iot/documents/quick_start/system-requirements.rst

 System Requirements
 ###################

 The XCore SDK are officially supported on the following platforms.
 Unofficial support is mentioned where appropriate.

 .. tab:: Windows

-   **Windows 10 is not currently supported**
+   Official support is provided for Windows 10 with Windows Subsystem for Linux (WSL).
+See `Windows Subsystem for Linux Installation Guide for Windows 10 <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ to install WSL.

-    Many example applications will build and run under Windows 10.
-Support for Windows is expected in a future release.
+   The SDK should also work using other Windows GNU development environments like MinGW or Cygwin.

 .. tab:: Mac